viresh-ratnakar/exet/README.md

 computer, with Page zoom set to fill up your screen (125% for my setup).

-Exet saves all revisions of all crosswords that you work on, in the browser's local storage (you can back up the entire local storage into a file).
-Exet never sends your crosswords to wherever it is getting served from.
+Exet saves all revisions of all crosswords that you work on, in the browser's local storage (you can back up all of Exet's local storage into a file).
+Exet never sends your crosswords to wherever it might be getting served from.

-You can download the crosswords that you create with Exet in the [Exolve](https://github.com/viresh-ratnakar/exolve) format or in the .puz format.
-You can also grab embeddable HTML code for adding your crossword to any web site or blog, using Exolve (but see the
-[known caveats in the Exolve
+You can download the crosswords that you create with Exet in the [Exolve](https://github.com/viresh-ratnakar/exolve) format, in the .puz format, and as PDFs.
+You can also grab embeddable HTML code for adding your crossword to any web site or blog, using Exolve (but see the [known caveats in the Exolve documentation](https://github.com/viresh-ratnakar/exolve#exolve-widget)).
-documentation](https://github.com/viresh-ratnakar/exolve#exolve-widget)).